The eChronos project @ Data61 and Breakaway

 - Signals: tasks send and wait for signals

-- Interrupts: Interrupt handlers raise events
+- Interrupts: interrupt handlers raise events

-- Synchronisation: mutex and sempaphore modules
+- Synchronisation: mutex and semaphore modules

 The eChronos RTOS is also available for commercial deployment.
 For separate commercial licenses, please contact us (see below) for further information.

 Ihor Kuz, ihor.kuz AT data61.csiro.au